brianhouse/art_and_code/units/2a_repetition/code.md

 - How many times are we going to repeat it?
 This is where `range()` comes in.
 Whatever number we give to range determines the number of repetitions.
 - What are we going to be repeating?
 Whatever is _indented_ below the `for` command.
 In many programming languages, indentation doesn't matter, but in Python, it's very important.

 Got it?
 Great.
-But what the hell is `i`?
+But what the heck is `i`?

 `i` is a **variable**.
 That means `i` means something different each time the loop repeats.
 It's just like in math, where we'd typically use "x" to represent a number that might have an unknown value (actually, we could use "x" here too, but "i" is more common in programming so we don't get it mixed up with x/y spatial coordinates).
 So in this case, when we're repeating our loop 10 times, i is going to be a different integer up to 10.